Randor Guy

 Madabhushi Rangadorai (மாதபூஷி ரங்கதுரை; 8 November 1937 – 23 April 2023), better known by his pen name Randor Guy (ராண்டார் கை), was an Indian lawyer, columnist and film and legal historian associated with the English language newspaper The Hindu.
-He was also the official editor of the weekly column "Blast from the Past" that appeared in The Hindu for many years; in this series Randor Guy wrote about not so well known details about the Tamil movies and the personalities (producers, directors, movie stars, lyricists, featured songs and box office collections), produced since the mid-1930s to late 1960s.
+He was also the official editor of the weekly column "Blast from the Past" that appeared in The Hindu for many years; in this series Randor Guy wrote about not so well known details of Tamil movies and the personalities (producers, directors, movie stars, lyricists, featured songs and box office collections), produced since the mid-1930s to the late 1960s.

 Early life

 Randor Guy was born on 8 November 1937.
-His original name was Rangadorai, but his pen name (an anglicized anagram of his birth name) later became official.
-He graduated in BSc and B. L. from Madras University and commenced his career as a lawyer.
+His birth name was Rangadorai, but his pen name (an anglicized anagram of his birth name) later became official.
+He graduated with BSc and B. L. from Madras University and commenced his career as a lawyer.
 After practising as a lawyer for a short time, he quit his job and joined a firm called Paterson and Co. where he worked for five years.
 In 1976, he resigned to devote all his time to writing.